nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Finds a book using keywords.

-Format: `find book <keywords>`
+Format: `find book KEYWORD [KEYWORD]...`

-* Finds books that matches the searched keywords for either title or author.
+* Find books that matches the searched keywords for either title or author.
 * The search is case-insensitive. <br>
 e.g. `computer` will find `Computer`
 * The keywords do not need to be an exact match of the title or author. <br>